Khadijarejjaoui99/CPlusPlus_Problems_and_Solutions/CPlusPlus-Homeworks-2/String-Object/README.md

 <br> Output:
 <br> Khadija

-## Add character at the end of string
+## Add a character at the end of a string

 Add '.' at the end of the following string
 <br> S1 = "My Name is Khadija Rejjaoui"
 <br> Output:
 <br> My Name is Khadija Rejjaoui.

+## Remove character from the end of a string

+Remove the last character from the following string:
+<br> S1 = "My Name is Khadija Rejjaoui#"
+<br> Output:
+<br> My Name is Khadija Rejjaoui